Project overview

 Commenced 2021

-Environmental Impact Statement site and field investigations
+Environmental Impact Statement (EIS) site and field investigations

 7